Yared37/Hulet-Fish/README.md

 ## Project Synopsis

 ### Problem Statement:
-Ethiopia’s tourism sector lacks a centralized, tech-enabled solution that highlights authentic local experiences while offering a secure booking system for both tourists and providers.
+Ethiopia, with its rich cultural diversity and over 80 ethnic groups, offers unique local experiences that remain largely untapped by tourists.
+The tourism sector still relies on a few traditional sites and lacks a centralized, secure, and tech-enabled platform.
+As a result, authentic cultural experiences are missed, and local hosts lack visibility.

 ### Planned Solution:
-We are building a full-stack tourism platform where local hosts can create, manage, and promote their own tour packages.
-Tourists can securely book and review these experiences.
-Fayda ID will be used to ensure all users are real, verified individuals.
+We’re building a full-stack tourism platform that connects tourists with verified local hosts offering authentic Ethiopian experiences.
+Using Fayda ID, we ensure secure, trusted bookings—bringing the true spirit of Ethiopia directly to every traveler.

 ### Expected Outcome:
 A functioning MVP that includes: